-The Group made sizeable investments in digitalising and standardising ENCE's key business processes in 2022.
+The Group invested significantly in digitalising and standardising its key business processes in both 2022 and 2021.

-The Group did not capitalise any own work within intangible assets in 2022.
+The Group did not capitalise any own work within intangible assets in 2022 or 2021.

-At 31 December 2022, the fair value of the Group's electric power generation rights and its watering rights (recognised under "Other intangible assets") is not significantly different from their carrying amount.
+At 31 December 2022 and 2021, the fair value of the Group's electric power generation rights and its watering rights (recognised under "Other intangible assets") was not significantly different from their carrying amount.

-At 31 December 2022, the Group had fully-amortised intangible assets still in use with an original cost of €35,623 thousand.
+At 31 December 2022, there were fully-amortised intangible assets still in use with an original cost of €35,623 thousand (year-end 2021: €26,164 thousand).